The Good Life (Weezer song)

 "The Good Life" is a song by American rock band Weezer, released on October 29, 1996 as the second single from their second studio album, Pinkerton (1996), as well as an EP in Australia.
 "The Good Life" was rush-released by the record company to try to save the commercially failing album, but was not successful.

-Content
+Background

 In 1995, Weezer frontman Rivers Cuomo underwent a corrective operation for his leg and was in a leg brace.
 The brace was debilitatingly painful and inspired the lyrics to the title song.
 The inside picture in the CD's booklet is an X-ray of Rivers' leg brace.

 The B-sides include "I Just Threw Out the Love of My Dreams" (featuring Rachel Haden of That Dog on vocals), a song once intended for Weezer's unreleased album Songs from the Black Hole.
 The live songs were taken from a set played by the band at Shorecrest High School near Seattle.
 The school had won a contest and got Weezer to play during lunch in 1997.
 A very young Daniel Brummel of Ozma can be seen in the upper right side of the EP's cover.